GNOME/at-spi2-core/win32/vs9/README.txt

 instructions in <root>\glib<-version>\win32\vs9, so that the required headers, EXEs, DLLs and LIBs will end up in
 <root>\vs9\<PlatformName>\include\glib-2.0 (headers)
-<root>\vs9\<PlatformName>\lib (LIBs, also glib-2.0/include/glibocnfig.h)
+<root>\vs9\<PlatformName>\lib (LIBs, also glib-2.0/include/glibconfig.h)
 <root>\vs9\<PlatformName>\bin (EXEs/DLLs)
 respectively.

-Building introspection files are now integrated in the build process of the solution files.
-In order for this to work, ensure that PythonDir (32-bit builds) or PythonDirX64 (x64 builds) are set at the installation directory of where your Python installation is.
+Building introspection files is now integrated in the solution files, but this is not built by default.
+In order for this to work, ensure that PythonDir (32-bit builds) and/or PythonDirX64 (x64 builds) are set at the installation directory of where your Python installation is.
 Please note the following:

 -This Python installation must be the same installation/configuration as the